 Report a blocked drain or gully

 The following give guidance on who to contact for various types of flooding on the highway.

 If you have noticed a blocked gully or broken grill you can contact us 020 8356 2897 or complete the form above.

 Flooding from public sewers

 The water company own and manage the network of public foul and surface water sewers.
-The majority of public sewers are located in the highway and the Council has a copy of the sewer maps, which can be viewed at the Council Offices.
-To report an overflowing public sewer, you should contact Thames Water FREEPHONE LEAKLINE on 0800 714 614.
+The majority of public sewers are located in the highway and we have a copy of the sewer maps, which can be viewed at the Council Offices.
+To report an overflowing public sewer, you should contact Thames Water’s freephone Leakline on 0800 714 614.

 Flooding from private sewers or drains